enkidevs/curriculum/programming-fundamentals/core/functions/functions-intro.md

 To prevent this issue, modular programming is used.
 This means that you split your functionality into individual methods.
 These are called functions, and the aim is for them to be independent; they should execute only one aspect of the desired functionality.

 Let's take a look at an example.
-It's Saturday afternoon, and you're ready for a grilled cheese 🧀.
+It's Saturday afternoon, and you're ready for a grilled cheese sandwich 🧀.

 The recipe says: